-(1) Services that are more expensive than the form of treatment customarily provided under accepted dental practice standards are called "Optional Services".
-Optional Services also

-If an enrollee receives Optional Services, an alternate benefit will be allowed, which means Delta Dental will base benefits on the lower cost of the customary service or standard practice instead of on the higher cost of the Optional Service.
-The enrollee will be responsible for the difference between the higher cost of the Optional Service and the lower cost of the customary service or standard procedure.

-- (2) Delta Dental will pay for oral examinations (except after-hour exams and exams for observation) and cleanings no more than twice in a Calendar Year. - (3) X-ray limitations: - Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series when the fees for any combination of intraoral x-rays in a single treatment series meet or exceed the Accepted Fee for a complete intraoral series. - When a panoramic film is submitted with supplemental film(s), Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series. - If a panoramic film is taken in conjunction with an intraoral complete series, Delta Dental considers the panoramic film to be included in the complete series. - A complete intraoral series and panoramic film are each limited to once every 60 months. - Bitewing x-rays are limited to two times in a Calendar Year when provided to enrollees under age 18 and one time each Calendar Year for enrollees age 18 and over.
-Bitewings of any type are disallowed within 12 months of a full mouth series unless warranted by special circumstances. - (4) Topical application of fluoride solutions is limited to enrollees to age 19 and no more than twice in a Calendar Year. - (5) Space maintainer limitations: - Space maintainers are limited to the initial appliance and are a benefit for an enrollee to age 14. - Recementation of space maintainer is limited to once per lifetime. - The removal of a fixed space maintainer is considered to be included in the fee for the space maintainer; however, an exception is made if the removal is performed by a different provider/provider's office. - (6) Pulp vitality tests are allowed once per day when definitive treatment is not performed. - (7) Sealants are limited as follows: - To permanent first molars through age eight and to permanent second molars through age 15 if they are without caries (decay) or restorations on the occlusal surface.
+- (1) Services that are more expensive than the form of treatment customarily provided under accepted dental practice standards are called "Optional Services".
+Optional Services also include the use of specialized techniques instead of standard procedures.
+Examples of Optional Services: - If an enrollee receives Optional Services, an alternate benefit will be allowed, which means Delta Dental will base benefits on the lower cost of the customary service or standard practice instead of on the higher cost of the Optional Service.
+The enrollee will be responsible for the difference between the higher cost of the Optional Service and the lower cost of the customary service or standard procedure. - (2) Delta Dental will pay for oral examinations (except after-hour exams and exams for observation) and cleanings no more than twice in a Calendar Year. - (3) X-ray limitations: - Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series when the fees for any combination of intraoral x-rays in a single treatment series meet or exceed the Accepted Fee for a complete intraoral series. - When a panoramic film is submitted with supplemental film(s), Delta Dental will limit the total reimbursable amount to the provider's Accepted Fee for a complete intraoral series - If a panoramic film is taken in conjunction with an intraoral complete series, Delta Dental considers the panoramic film to be included in the complete series. - A complete intraoral series and panoramic film are each limited to once every 60 months. - Bitewing x-rays are limited to two times in a Calendar Year when provided to enrollees under age 18 and one time each Calendar Year for enrollees age 18 and over.
+Bitewingsof any type are disallowed within 12 months of a full mouth series unless warranted by special circumstances. - (4) Topical application of fluoride solutions is limited to enrollees to age 19 and no more than twice in a Calendar Year. - (5) Space maintainer limitations: - Space maintainers are limited to the initial appliance and are a benefit for an enrollee to age 14. - Recementation of space maintainer is limited to once per lifetime. - The removal of a fixed space maintainer is considered to be included in the fee for the space maintainer; however, an exception is made if the removal is performed by a different provider/provider's office. - (6) Pulp vitality tests are allowed once per day when definitive treatment is not performed.